PussTheCat-org/PussTheCat.org-Cod4x-KTK/MOD-CHANGELOG.md

 Fixes:

-- Remove the all the textures (including concrete/sand textures) that were replaced with a grass texture
+- Remove the all the textures (including concrete/sand textures) that were replaced with a grass texture (Fixes https://github.com/PussTheCat-org/PussTheCat.org-Cod4x-KTK/issues/16 )